In this article you'll learn how to get started with translation keys and platforms.

 <h1>Добро пожаловать в приложение!</h1>

 Lokalise enables you to easily manage translation keys and values, upload and download translation files, and many more.

 In the screenshot above you can see the following:

-figma(a label with a purple background) — this is a tag assigned to the key.
+API(a label with an orange background) — this is a tag assigned to the key.
 You can use tags to filter keys.

 A small Google Chrome icon — this key was assigned to the Web platform (see the Linking platforms section for more information).

 To add new translation keys to your Lokalise project you have a few options: